Naus/NausDesign/README.md

 - Plans
   - Creat a list of To-Do's and ideas.  <---Current Status---<
-    - Chose the programs and tools to use.
+    - Picking the tools to use.
       - HTML5
       - Sass->CSS
       - Jekyll ???